Pan Guangdan

-Pan Guangdan (潘光旦; 1898–1967) known in English as Quentin Pan, was a Chinese sociologist, eugenicist, and writer.
-He was one of the most distinguished sociologists and eugenicists of China.
+Pan Guangdan (潘光旦; 1898–1967) known in English as Quentin Pan, was a Chinese sociologist, eugenist, and writer.
+He was one of the most distinguished sociologists and eugenists of China.
 Educated at Tsinghua University on a Boxer Indemnity Scholarship, Dartmouth College and Columbia University, where he was trained by Charles B. Davenport, Pan was also a renowned expert on education.
 His wide research scope included eugenics, education policy, matrimony policy, familial problems, prostitute policy, and intellectual distributions.
 Pan's wide-ranging intellect led to his active participation in the Crescent Moon Society.

 Pan's most famous student was Fei Xiaotong, the "father of Chinese anthropology."

 Career

 Pan joined the China Democratic Groups League (later China Democratic League) in 1941, and was a standing committee member of the central committee of the League.
 During the Anti-Rightist Movement, he was determined to be a "rightist."
 Pan was persecuted in Cultural Revolution, and died in 1967, at 69.
 He was rehabilitated in 1979.